kiffie/pic32-rs/README.md

 To link the final application image, three linker script files are used

-* a main file containing the memory map of the used device (needs to be adapted to the Flash memory size and the RAM size
+* a file `memory.x` containing the memory map of the used device (needs to be adapted to the Flash memory size and the SRAM size).
-* a file `pic32_common.ld` included by the main file
+* a file `device.x` contained in the peripheral access crate that provides symbolic names for the interrupt vectors
-* a file `device.x` contained in the peripheral access crate that provides symbolic names for the interrupt vectors; also included by the main file
+* a main linker script `link.x`, which is part of the `mips-rt` crate.
+This main linker scripts sources the contents of `memory.x` and `device.x`.